by PDebord and JSAGL

 “No,” Power Girl said as she ducked.

 “This has to be one of Darkseid’s tricks,” Superman said.
-“I buried Kara Zor-El, and when that impostor showed up two months back, the Stranger assured me that the woman I buried was really my cousin.” (*)
+“I buried Kara Zor-El, and when that impostor showed up a couple of months back, the Stranger assured me that the woman I buried was really my cousin.” (*)

 [(*) Editor’s note: See Captain Comet’s Rehab Squad: The Return of Supergirl.]